 To successfully interpret what a written source says, follow these steps:

-Identifying the message of a document shows that you understand the primary source, which means that you can use it as an indirect quote in your historical writing.
+Identifying the message of a document shows that you understand the source, which means that you can use it as an indirect quote in your historical writing.

 Your interpretation also helps you in your analysis and evaluation of the source.
 For example, identifying the source's message can help you ascertain: